Terminal management via RS232 and API

 | POSITION SAVE [n] | Save the current camera position (preset) as number [n] |

-You can verify the correct camera settings in the terminal control panel under the Settings → Devices → Camera section.
+You can verify the camera settings in the terminal control panel under section Settings → Devices → Camera.

 Camera video stream control